dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - **Default**: default value assigned to the column
 - **Extra**: may contain any additional information that is available about a given column

-> :warning: The columns for the `customers` table have also been created using the PHPMyAdmin tool.
+> :warning: The columns for the `Customers` table have also been created using the PHPMyAdmin tool.

 #### SELECT Statement